zwily/typus/README.md

     $ script/plugin install git://github.com/fesplugas/typus.git

-The `typus_files` generator copies required assets to the public folder of your Rails application, creates configuration files on `config` folder and generates the required database migration files.
+The `typus` generator copies required assets to the public folder of your Rails application, creates configuration files on `config` folder and generates the required database migration files.
 Make sure to run `rake db:migrate` before running the generator as Typus has to connect to your database to detect the model attributes.

-    $ script/generate typus_files
+    $ script/generate typus

-Once `typus_files` generator is run, migrate your database to create the required tables. (only `typus_users` table is created)
+Once `typus` generator is run, migrate your database to create the required tables. (only `typus_users` table is created)

     $ rake db:migrate